Himanshukohale22/gsoc2024-proposal/Himasnhuk.rst

 ***********************

 Experience:
-    • I’m well experienced with embedded system and C .
-I’ve in-hand experienced with embedded programming and hardware design for various boards and projects.
+    • I’m well experienced with Embedded System and C. I’ve in-hand experienced with Embedded programming and Hardware design for various boards and projects.
-    • Below are some projects which are about embedded system and robotics.
+    • Here are my projects which demonstrate my proficiency in Embedded system and Robotics.
-    1. `Martian rover used in  IRC (International rover challenge ) <https://github.com/vishwaspace>`_ Martian rover is a prototype of curosity the nasa mars rover which performed funcion like soil testing, sample collection and monitoring planet. project required embedded hardware and firmware design for motor control and sensors configuration with ROS.
+    1. `Martian rover used in  IRC (International rover challenge ) <https://github.com/vishwaspace>`_ Martian rover is a prototype of curosity the nasa mars rover which performed function like soil testing, sample collection and monitoring planet.
+        Project required Embedded hardware and firmware design for motor control, arm control and science sensor's configuration with ROS.
     2. `STM32 custom board <https://github.com/Himanshukohale22/stm32-custom-board-v1.2>`_
-        STM32 was custom boad which is made in purpose to learn embedded programming and hardware. it's a open source development project.
+        STM32 was custom boad which is made in purpose to learn Embedded programming and hardware design. it's a open source development project.
     3. `Vaayu – AQI and various concentration calculation for gases present in air <https://github.com/Himanshukohale22/FYP_GreenSpace>`_
-        VAAYU is air quility measument device which calibrate the different gases concentration and display with a GUI and TFT-display.
+        VAAYU is air quality monitoring system device which calibrate the different gases concentration and display with a GUI and TFT-display.
     4. `TVC rocketry – Thrust vector control <https://github.com/Himanshukohale22/CYRUS>`_
-        TVC rocketry is project based learning model about Thrust vector control rockets, which based on PID implementations and senors configuration.
+        TVC rocketry is learning based model project about Thrust vector control rockets, which based on PID implementation and sensors configuration.

 	More projects done by me can be found on my `github <https://github.com/Himanshukohale22>`_.
     • I’ve designed various double and four layer board for clients and projects  using  Kicad , Eagle and Altium designer `(Designs) <github/Himanshu/my_designs>`_.
 And this shows that I’ve very good understanding for reading schematics and Circuit design for embedded development, which is required for This project.